 |Legs are short and set apart when viewed from front or back.
 The lower and upper forelegs are equal in length.
 The thigh, hind legs, and lower legs are almost equal in length too.

 All four feet are rounded, in proportion to the body, straightforward, not inward or outward.

 Munchkin cats have a sweet, active, social, and outgoing personality.
 They enjoy good company, and their playfulness continues well in adulthood.
-Similarly, these friendly cats can go well with children and other cat or dog breeds.
+Similarly, a friendly cute munchkin cat can go well with children and other cat or dog breeds.

 They can be easily taught to play fetch and can also leap onto countertops.
 Moreover, this cat breed obeys voice commands.
 These curious kittens love to explore the world around them.
 Despite their short legs, they can run fast.